itotm/horizon-os/README.md

 # HorizonOS

-A custom Fedora Kinoite image built with Universal Blue
+A custom Fedora image based on Kinoite and built with Universal Blue template.